DougReeder/enyo-animated/README.md

 Left and right edge toasts are as tall as their parent, by default.
 If you set a height, they are centered.

+Child buttons and inputs should set `attributes: {tabindex: -1}` to avoid tabbing problems.
+When the toast is shown, child controls may have a positve tabindex.

 Default styling is white text on a dark background.